 Using non-woven membrane for equestrian riding arenas

-When fitting the upper membrane section it is important that you get this right, you must ensure your using a non-woven geotextile membrane like Terram T-1000 or Lotrak 100 which is perforated meaning it will let liquid through.
-If this layer of Terram is not installed correctly it can lead the top layer of the arena to work its way down, meaning the membrane will become exposed.
-Remember to fix the membrane to the gravel boards making sure that the joins are covered with our waterproof tape.
+When fitting the upper membrane section it is important to get this part right, you must ensure your using a non-woven geotextile membrane that is at least 300GSM in weight.
+If this layer of membrane is not installed correctly or if a lower weight is used it can become damaged and lead to a loss of the silica sand.
+Remember to fix the membrane to the gravel boards making sure that the joins are correctly sealed.
 The reason for this is because the sand on the top layer may come through gaps, and cause problems for the layers below.
-Furthermore as the sand makes its way down through the gaps it will force the membrane to the surface which is not what you want, if you want a good area for your horses.
-Once again you must also remember to be using the correct gsm for your type of arena so don’t forget to skim over our other blog that talks about this: Horse arena membranes-which one should I be using?
+Furthermore as the sand makes its way down through the gaps it will force the membrane to the surface which could become a potential hazard for the horse and rider.
+Once again you must also remember to be using the correct GSM for your type of arena so don’t forget to skim over our other blog that talks about this: Horse arena membranes which one should I be using?

-Finally you can finish by adding the rubber chippings to the top, two inches the depth you should seek to achieve when putting this over the sand.
+Finally, you can finish by adding two inches of rubber chippings to the top of the sand (if desired).
 Once this is done your equestrian arena construction has come to an end, and you can look forward to many hours of riding ahead.